zenml-io/zenml/docs/book/getting-started/deploying-zenml/docker.md

 - **ZENML_DEFAULT_USER_PASSWORD**:
     The password to use for the default admin user account.
 Defaults to an empty password value, if not set.
-- **ZENML_STORE_TYPE**:
-    The type of backend store that you want to configure ZenML with.
-This should always be set to "sql".
 - **ZENML_STORE_URL**:
     This URL should point to a SQLite database file _mounted in the container_, or to a MySQL compatible database service _reachable from the container_.
 It